JETtech-Labs/sk_rest_client/docs/source/user_management.rst

 The initial user must be an administrator and should be set following the instructions below.
 The REST API and CLI both support creation of the initial user.

+From the Web UI:

+On initial login the Web interface will prompt for creation of an initial user.

 From the REST API: